What do I do with investment management or administration fees?

 For example, £505 may be paid out from your current account, with £500 being the investment and £5 being a financial or administrative fee.
 In this situation, £5 needs to be separately accounted for and recorded as an expense.

-There are two options of how to account for this:
+There are two options for how to account for this:

-You can split the unmatched single transaction of £505 from your bank statement into two separate transactions of £500 and £5.
+From your bank statement, you can split the unmatched single transaction of £505 into two separate transactions of £500 and £5.
 Then:

 We recommend you set up an additional bank account in ExpensePlus called Investment Control Account (or something similar).
-This will represent the investment company's bank account where the money goes across to get split.
+This will represent the investment company's bank account, and is where the money will be split into investment and fees.

 In effect, it is a holding (or suspense) account.
-This may also be needed when investments are being actively managed by a third party or platform.
+This may also be needed where a third party or platform is actively managing your investments.

 Money is removed from one investment account, but instead of being returned to your current account, it gets moved/split into other investments (within the company or platform), so never returns to your own bank account.